 “The overall message is not that we’re becoming experts on this particular problem—the purpose is really to figure out how to perform a study,” Ernie says.
 Students learn to investigate a problem and possible solutions, interview knowledgeable people about the topic and write analytically and critically.
 And it ends up being a lot of fun.
 “I like it because I don’t have to repeat myself.
 And I always learn from it.”
 Ernie often chooses clients or a topic that he’s not an expert in.
 “Really what I bring to it is my experience running projects, and then we learn together.
 Each time is a different experience.”

 Ernie’s practicum is being launched as a UB Seminar for the first time in spring 2019, and he looks forward to seeing what these younger students can accomplish through this innovative practicum course.
 Faculty outside the field of urban planning or environmental design can also incorporate aspects of practicums, such as project-based learning, into their courses.
-The Experiential Learning Network is a resource that supports this kind of curricular innovation and also provides support through our Course Infusion Fund, which is accepting proposals now!
+The Experiential Learning Network is a resource that supports this kind of curricular innovation and also provides support through our Course Infusion Fund.

 Written by Amanda Hellwig ‘19